edo-sandbox-clickops-old/frontend-challenge/edo-frontend/README.md

 We can start developing the application in the _/edo-frontend/src/App.jsx_ file.

-We have the file _/edo-frontend/stylesheets/global.scss_ as the main sass file for the styles.
+We have the file _/edo-frontend/stylesheets/global.css_ as the main css file for the styles (You can change it as you want).